Edward Seaga: Personal life

 As an athlete, Seaga played on several college and school teams: field hockey, cricket, football, rifle, tennis and swimming (diving).
 He participated as a member of various hunting clubs and the Jamaica Skeet Club.

 Civic activities

-In West Kingston, he became the president of the Tivoli Gardens Football, Basketball and Netball clubs.
+In West Kingston, Seaga became the president of the Tivoli Gardens Football, Basketball and Netball clubs.
 He then became Chairman of the Premier League Football Association and the Professional Football Association of Jamaica, with responsibility for the 12 Premier League teams and the staging of the Premier League.

 Later years and death

-On 20 January 2005, Edward Seaga retired as Leader of the Jamaica Labour Party, a position he had held for 30 years.
+On 20 January 2005, Seaga retired as leader of the Jamaica Labour Party, a position he had held for 30 years.
 He retired as a Member of Parliament after serving for 43 years in the House of Representatives, in addition to two years in the Senate.
 He has the longest period of continuous service of any elected representative in the Caribbean region.

 With appointments to academia at the University of the West Indies, the Institute of Jamaica and the University of Technology, he became engaged in research and writing, as well as teaching and leadership.